ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 ## farmHash64

-Calculates SipHash from a string.
+Calculates FarmHash64 from a string.
 Accepts a String-type argument.
 Returns UInt64.
-For more information, see the link: <https://github.com/google/farmhash>
+For more information, see the link: [FarmHash64]<https://github.com/google/farmhash>

 ## javaHash

 Calculates JavaHash from a string.
 Accepts a String-type argument.
 Returns Int32.
-For more information, see the link: <http://hg.openjdk.java.net/jdk8u/jdk8u/jdk/file/478a4add975b/src/share/classes/java/lang/String.java#l1452>
+For more information, see the link: [JavaHash]<http://hg.openjdk.java.net/jdk8u/jdk8u/jdk/file/478a4add975b/src/share/classes/java/lang/String.java#l1452>

 ## hiveHash

 Calculates HiveHash from a string.
 Accepts a String-type argument.
 Returns Int32.
-Same as for javaHash, except that the return value never has a negative number.
+Same as for [JavaHash](./javaHash), except that the return value never has a negative number.

 ## metroHash64

-Calculates metroHash from a string.
+Calculates MetroHash from a string.
 Accepts a String-type argument.
 Returns UInt64.
-For more information, see the link: <http://www.jandrewrogers.com/2015/05/27/metrohash/>
+For more information, see the link: [MetroHash64]<http://www.jandrewrogers.com/2015/05/27/metrohash/>

 ## jumpConsistentHash

-Calculates consistentHash form a UInt64.
+Calculates JumpConsistentHash form a UInt64.
 Accepts a UInt64-type argument.
 Returns Int32.
-For more information, see the link: <https://arxiv.org/pdf/1406.2294.pdf>
+For more information, see the link: [JumpConsistentHash]<https://arxiv.org/pdf/1406.2294.pdf>

 ## murmurHash2_32, murmurHash2_64

-Calculates murmurHash2 from a string.
+Calculates MurmurHash2 from a string.
 Accepts a String-type argument.
 Returns UInt64 Or UInt32.
-For more information, see the link: <https://github.com/aappleby/smhasher>
+For more information, see the link: [MurmurHash2]<https://github.com/aappleby/smhasher>

 ## murmurHash3_32, murmurHash3_64, murmurHash3_128

-Calculates murmurHash3 from a string.
+Calculates MurmurHash3 from a string.
 Accepts a String-type argument.
 Returns UInt64 Or UInt32 Or FixedString(16).
-For more information, see the link: <https://github.com/aappleby/smhasher>
+For more information, see the link: [MurmurHash3]<https://github.com/aappleby/smhasher>

 ## xxHash32, xxHash64

 Calculates xxHash from a string. ccepts a String-type argument.
 Returns UInt64 Or UInt32.
-For more information, see the link: <http://cyan4973.github.io/xxHash/>
+For more information, see the link: [xxHash]<http://cyan4973.github.io/xxHash/>

 [Original article](https://clickhouse.yandex/docs/en/query_language/functions/hash_functions/) <!--hide-->